centreon/centreon-engine/doc/installation/index.rst

 CentOS
 ------

-In CentOS you need to add manually cmake.
-After that you can install binary packages.
 Either use the Package Manager or the yum tool to install them.
 You should check packages version when necessary.

 Package required to build: